Building Mexico’s Next Premier Gold Mines

-Telson recognizing that a 21 year mine life is not optimal, and conducted an internal PFS level study and has initiated the construction of a mine capable of processing at least 1000 tonnes per day in order to reduce the mine life of the current reserve by half and thereby achieve vastly improved economics.
-Construction at the mine site commenced in January 2018 and the company is targeting initial operations towards the end of 2018.
-R.
+Recognizing that a 21-year mine life is not optimal, Telson conducted an internal PFS-level study and has initiated the construction of a mine capable of processing at least 1,000 tonnes per day in order to reduce the mine life of the current reserve by half; thereby, achieving vastly improved economics.
+Construction at the mine site commenced in January 2018.

 The 550 tonne per day prefeasibility study calculated probable reserves as listed below.
-Of note is the elevated gold grade of 3.4 g per tonne within the reserves which will make Tahuehueto, once in full scale production, one of the highest-grade gold producers within Mexico.
+Of note is the elevated gold grade of 3.4 g/t within the reserves which will make Tahuehueto, once in full scale production, one of the highest-grade gold producers within Mexico.
 The PFS also included resource estimates for measured, indicated and inferred resources.

 Advancing the Tahuehueto project into production

-Since late 2016, Telson has conducted significant work in order to successfully reach their 2018 production target.
+Since late 2016, Telson has conducted significant work in order to reach its production targets.